vinayvbn/WebService/README.md

-This is is the sample rest web service example with jersy
+This is is the sample rest web service example with jersy framework